u6yuvi/Algorithms/system_design/Sys-Design-Foundation.md

 3. Content Filtering -Prevents unauthorised access to unsafe webpages.

+## Scaling the Stateless System using Replication- App Tier
 ## Load Balancing
 Load Balancer could be hardware based or software based.For our discussion we will only consider software load balancer.